mingness/processing-contributions-new/README.md

 # processing-contributions-new

-This repository maintains the contributions to Processing.
+This repository was used to develop the processing/processing-contributions repository as part of the pr05 grant in 2024.
+It is still used to test development of the processing repo, since forks don't have issues, and sometimes we need to test the issue workflows.

 All contributions are stored in a contributions database file in yaml format, `contributions.yaml`.
 Consumers of this data are the Processing website, and the Processing application.